HaoLi12345/PRISM/README.md

 **Datasets**

 We used four public [datasets](https://drive.google.com/drive/folders/13uGNb2WQhSQcBQIUhnvYJere1LBYGDsW?usp=sharing) for colon, pancreas, liver and kidney tumor segmentation.
+Here are the links for the original datasets